.

 • Learn to use statistical analysis to test project scientific research hypotheses

-• Present on survey results at the end of expedition
+• Present survey results at the end of the expedition

 Life in the Field

 Fieldwork will take place at Lomas de Banao Ecological Reserve (LBER).
-After two initial days of training, teams will work together as a group each day to conduct bird surveys in the early mornings, measure trees, and survey bats in the early evenings.
+After two initial training days, teams will work together each day to conduct bird surveys in the early mornings, measure trees, and survey bats in the early evenings.
 Everyone will work on all surveys, but we will rotate schedules so each person focuses on one or two taxa per day (e.g., Group 1 will carry out bird and plant surveys on Day 2, then they will carry out plant and bat surveys on Day 3).
-The team will hike through the mountain and forest every day to conduct research tasks.
+The team will hike through the mountain and forest daily to conduct research tasks.
 We will have short lectures before lunch or in the evenings and have daily debriefings to review surveys and compile data in the late afternoons before dinner.
 Teams will have short talks in the evenings (about 20 minutes each) about the reserve, the community, target species, and staff research history.

 POLICIES